-We responded swiftly and aggressively to this operating environment by eliminating marketing spend and reducing operating expenses while caring for and supporting our team, our members and our partners.
+We responded swiftly and aggressively to the COVID-19 operating environment by eliminating marketing spend and reducing operating expenses while caring for and supporting our team, our members and our partners.
 At the same time we accelerated investments in our platform, including our healthcare vertical, and developed our Health Pass product, which connects our members' identity to a digital health credential, giving them control over and access to their healthcare information.

 We are proud of the resilience of our business and grateful for the commitment of our team through this challenging period.
-While United States domestic airline passenger volumes declined 60% in 2020 as compared to 2019, our Total Cumulative Enrollments increased 12.3% year-on-year to 5.2 million and we maintained Annual CLEAR Plus Net Member Retention of 78.8% (compared to 86.2% in 2019), our Total Bookings declined 10.6% year-on-year, from \$236.0 million to \$211.0 million, and our total revenue increased 20% from \$192.3 million to \$230.8 million.
+While United States domestic airline passenger volumes declined 60% in 2020 as compared to 2019, our Total Cumulative Enrollments increased 12.3% year-on-year to 5.2 million and we maintained Annual CLEAR Plus Net Member Retention of 78.8% (compared to 86.2% in 2019).
+While our Total Bookings declined 10.6% year-on-year, from \$236.0 million to \$211.0 million, and we incurred net losses of \$54.2 million and \$9.3 million in 2019 and 2020, respectively, our total revenue increased 20% from \$192.3 million in 2019 to \$230.8 million in 2020.